aniketmarwade/Home-Automation-2021-FInal-Year-Project/README.md

 # WEB SERVER BASED HOME AUTOMATION SYSTEM USING INTERNET OF THINGS

-# 1. What is Home Automation?
+# 1. WHAT IS HOME AUTOMATION?

 Wireless Home Automation system(WHAS) using IoT is a system that uses computers or mobile devices to control basic home functions and features automatically through internet from anywhere around the world.

 With this you can control home appliances anywhere in the world from your phone as well as manually from switches with real-time feedback on your app with internet or without internet.

-# Schematics & Diagrams
+# 2. SCHEMATICS & DIAGRAMS

 **This is a baisc flowchart explaining our project**
 <p align="center">